ibm-cloud-docs/Cloudant/databases/cap_theorem.md

 before a write or update request can be completed.
-With an eventually consistent model, the write or update request can return almost immediately, while the propagation across the system continues 'behind the scenes'.
+With an eventually consistent model, the write or update request can return almost immediately, while the propagation across the system continues "behind the scenes".

 A database can demonstrate only two of these three attributes for both theoretical and practical reasons.
 A database prioritizing consistency and availability is simple: